 IO cost of a circular range query: A circular range query [18] finds the objects that lie within distance r of the query location.
 We assume that the objects are indexed by an R-tree and analyse the number of nodes that lie within the range of the query.
-Fig. 5.2 shows a circular range query where the search area is the circle centered at q with radius r (the shaded circle).
+Fig. 15 shows a circular range query where the search area is the circle centered at q with radius r (the shaded circle).
 The approach to analyse the IO cost of the circular range query is similar to the IO cost analysis of window queries presented in [19].
 Let R_l be the number of rectangles at level l of the R-tree.
 Let s_l be the side length of each rectangle at level l (the rectangles of a good R-tree have similar sizes [20]).
 We assume that the centers of rectangles at each level follow a uniform distribution.
 Let d_l be the diagonal length of each rectangle at level l.
-As shown in Fig. 5.2, any rectangle that has its center c at a distance at most $r + d_l/2$ intersects the range query and should be accessed.
-Hence, the number of rectangles (nodes) accessed at level l is $\pi (r + d_l/2)^2 R_l$ which is the number of center points c that lie in the circle of radius $r + d_l/2$ (the large circle in Fig. 5.2).
+As shown in Fig. 15, any rectangle that has its center c at a distance greater than $r+d_l/2$ cannot intersect the range query and should not be be accessed.
+Hence, the number of rectangles (nodes) accessed at level l is $\pi(r+d_l/2)^2R_l$ which is the number of center points c that lie in the circle of radius $r + d_l/2$ (the large circle in Fig. 15).